What are ABLE savings plans?

-- Is entitled to benefits based on blindness or disability under Title II or XVI of the Social Security Act, or
+- The individual is entitled to benefits based on blindness or disability under Title II or XVI of the Social Security Act.

-- Files a disability certification with the qualified ABLE program, including a diagnosis relating to the relevant impairment or impairments signed by a physician.
+- The individual files a disability certification with the qualified ABLE program, including a diagnosis relating to the relevant impairment or impairments signed by a physician.
 You must certify one of the following:

-- You have a medically determinable physical or mental impairment which results in marked and severe functional limitations, which (a) can be expected to result in death or (b) lasted or can be expected to last for a continuous period of not less than 12 months; or
+- You have a medically determinable physical or mental impairment which results in marked and severe functional limitations, which (a) can be expected to result in death or (b) lasted or can be expected to last for a continuous period of not less than 12 months

 Who is considered the owner of the account?